Skip to Main Content

 Definition

-Value of Primary Sources
+Value of Using Primary Sources

-Primary sources enable you to get as close as possible to understanding the lived experiences of others and discovering what actually happened during an event.
-However, what constitutes a primary or secondary source depends on the context in which it is being used.
-For example, David McCullough’s biography of John Adams could be a secondary source for a paper about John Adams, but a primary source for a paper about how various historians have interpreted the life of John Adams.
-When in doubt, ask a librarian for assistance!
+Keep in mind, however, that what constitutes a primary or secondary source depends on the context in which it is being used.
+For example, David McCullough’s biography of John Adams would be a secondary source for a paper about John Adams, but a primary source for a paper about how various historians have interpreted the presidency of John Adams.
+When in doubt about the source status of an item, ask a librarian for assistance!

 Reviewing primary source material can be of value in improving your overall research paper because they: